Profirator/project-config/docs/configure.md

 	POST - Regex: ^/v2/notify$ - Override required roles from "Global Request Settings"(Checkbox)
 	DELETE - Regex: ^/v2/.* - Required Headers: fiware-delete: jOW@11hx7 - Override required roles from "Global Request Settings"(Checkbox)

 NOTE the first setting (^/v2/.*) should be added ONLY if we want an open system where anyone can get the information.

 SAVE

- Name: Quantum Leap
-click “Add Server”
+#### QuantumLeap

+Find QuantumLeap backend config - see that the configuration matches

+Server

 	Host: quantumleap.docker
 	Port:8668